tangch30/tangch30.github.io/index.md

 ## Research Interests

 I am broadly interested in machine learning, with a heavier emphasis on the theoretical understanding of deep learning and machine learning algorithms.
-Currently, I'm interested in learning more about topics such as NTK (and the related NNGP), LLM for scientific discovery, and the learning-theoretic aspects of modern ML.
+Currently, I'm interested in learning more about topics such as NTK (and the related NNGP), LLM for knowledge discovery, and the learning-theoretic aspects of modern ML.
 Please shoot me an email at ``tangch30@outlook.com'', if you are interested in research collaboration or just a casual discussion.

 ## CV